**Want to solve YOUR food intolerance issues? Set up a free initial consultation with me today!**

 However, I kept feeling less than my best, and had food intolerance testing in the back of my mind for a long time.
 I started buying mixed greens instead of plain spinach, limited my consumption of non-yogurt dairy, and didn’t eat oranges on an empty stomach.
 I felt a bit better, but not enough.

-Today, I want to share a bit about my experience so far.
+Today, I want to share a bit about my experience.
 I’m going to cover five topics: what is a food intolerance*, why I chose Alcat for testing, my food intolerance results, what I’m going to do about it, and how to know if food intolerance testing is right for you.

 Let’s first get some terminology straight.
 A food sensitivity can be either a food allergy, or a food intolerance.